ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 };
 ```

-[sweet.js](https://www.sweetjs.org/) is a macro system for JavaScript based on Babel.
+[^sweet]: [sweet.js](https://www.sweetjs.org/) is a macro system for JavaScript based on Babel.
 It is a compiler that takes a macro definition file and a source file and produces a JavaScript file.
 See our repo https://github.com/ULL-ESIT-PL/learning-macros-sweetjs for more information.

 See also my PL notes at section [Lexical Ambiguity Example](https://ull-pl.vercel.app/topics/syntax-analysis/teoria#lexical-ambiguity-example)